amalthomas111/NCBI-fetch/README.md

 ```
 bash getgsedetails_srrorsrplist.sh srpids.txt SRP mysrrinformation
 ```
-[srapath](https://github.com/ncbi/sra-tools/wiki/Downloads) could be used to get the download link for the bamfile(s) that is uploaded as metadata file for a given SRP.
+For a given SRP id, [srapath](https://github.com/ncbi/sra-tools/wiki/Downloads) could be used to get the download link of the processed BAM file(s) that is uploaded in the SRA.
+Latest sra-tools (v2.9.6 or above) is required for proper functioning.
 For e.g.
 ```
-srapath $SRPID -f names --raw -p typ=srapub_files  | \
+srapath SRP162688 -f names --raw -p typ=srapub_files  | \
                         grep srapub_files | cut '-d|' -f8|sed '/^$/d'| \
                         grep -e "bam" -e "BAM"
 ```
-`get10xnewLibs.sh` takes the output files (Geo_sc_Datasets.tsv or Geo_10x_dataset.tsv) and find new SRPs that are not already processed in the db.
-For the new SRPs, the script checks whether processed bam file is uploaded as metadata file using srapath.
-If yes URL of the bam file is outputed otherwise the SRRs under the SRPs are listed.
+If nothing is returned it means no BAM file is found in the SRA for the given SRP id.
+The script: `get10xnewLibs.sh` takes the output files (Geo_sc_Datasets.tsv or Geo_10x_dataset.tsv) as input and then finds new SRPs that are not processed in the database.
+For the new SRPs, the script checks whether processed BAM file(s) is uploaded in SRA using srapath.
+If yes, the URL of the bam file is outputed otherwise the SRRs under the SRPs are listed.
 <!---
 get10xnewLibs.sh takes the output files and find new 10x studies that are not present in our collection -->